 The ADA law was created to assure that all persons with disabilities, who cannot use the regular fixed route bus, have complementary transportation to a bus system.
 This means that a person who cannot use the regular bus should be able to travel on the same days, during the same hours, and in the same general area as the bus travels, for a fare, which is not more than twice what the bus would charge an adult passenger.
 The VineGo Paratransit Service is designed to meet these requirements.

-This special type of transportation service is limited to persons who are unable to independently use regular public transit, some or all the time, due to a disability or a health related condition.
+This special type of transportation service is limited to persons who are unable to use regular public transit, some or all the time, due to a disability or a health related condition.

 In order to use the VineGo ADA paratransit service, you must be certified.
 Eligibility is determined on a case-by-case basis.
 According to ADA regulations, eligibility is strictly limited to those who have specific limitations that prevent them from using accessible public transportation.
 To schedule an evaluation please call (707) 253-4649.

 ADA paratransit eligibility can result in different level of use.
 Applicants may be approved for full eligibility (unconditional) or on a limited basis for some trips only (conditional eligibility).
-If you are determined to be capable of using regular bus and rail transit for all trips, without the help of another person, you will not be eligible for ADA paratransit service.
+If you are determined to be capable of using regular bus and rail transit for all trips, you will not be eligible for ADA paratransit service.